-The Project 22800 Karakurt-Class guided-missile corvettes are currently under construction for the Russian Navy.
-The small corvettes are intended to conduct anti-surface and anti-air warfare, as well as coastal surveillance missions in littoral zones.
+The Project 22800 Karakurt-Class guided-missile corvettes are constructed for the Russian Navy.
+The small corvettes conduct anti-surface and anti-air warfare, as well as coastal surveillance missions in littoral zones.

-The remaining vessels in class, namely Shkval, Burya and Okhotsk, are also under construction.
+The remaining vessels in class, namely Shkval, Burya and Okhotsk, were also under construction.

-A total of 18 Project 22800 Karakurt-Class corvettes are to be included in the Russian Navy’s Black Sea Fleet and Northern Fleet by 2022.
+A total of 18 Project 22800 Karakurt-Class corvettes were to be included in the Russian Navy’s Black Sea Fleet and Northern Fleet by 2022.

 The modular design of the ship allows for the development of multiple variants to meet the mission-specific requirements.
 The ship will be installed with advanced command and control systems, navigation and communication facilities, as well as state-of-the-art weapons.

 The primary armament of the Karakurt-Class will be Kalibr-NK cruise missiles fired from an eight-tube UKSK vertical launching system (VLS).
-The Kalibr-NK missile can engage long-range targets within the distance of approximately 2,500km.
+The Kalibr-NK missile can engage long-range targets within a distance of approximately 2,500km.

 The corvettes will also be armed with the Pantsir-M missile and anti-aircraft gun complex.
 It is a naval variant of the Pantsir-S1 combined surface-to-air missile (SAM) and anti-aircraft artillery system developed by KBP Instrument Design Bureau.